projectara/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""""""""""""

-The Greybus GPIO protocol version response contains a status byte, followed by two 1-byte values as described in table :num:`table-gpio-protocol-version`.
+The Greybus GPIO protocol version response contains a status byte, followed by two one-byte values as defined in table :num:`table-gpio-protocol-version-response`.
 If the value of the status byte is non-zero, any other bytes in the response shall be ignored.
 A Greybus GPIO controller adhering to the protocol specified herein shall report major version 0, minor version 1.

 .. figtable::
     :nofig:
-    :label: table-gpio-protocol-version
+    :label: table-gpio-protocol-version-response
     :caption: GPIO Protocol Version Response
     :spec: l l c c l